JosefMamo12/Ex2_OOP/README.md

 GraphDraw - draw the graph.

-Menu - the right side frame, where you have the buttons of connected and TSP algorithm.
+Menu - the right side frame, where you have the buttons of connected ,TSP algorithm...

 MyFrame -doing the whole visual frame.